OxygenCobalt/Auxio/info/ARCHITECTURE.md

 and is best done with `MusicViewModel`.

 #### Playback System
-The android/androidx media state APIs are terrible, and are often the cause of the strange queue behavior and jank you see in other apps.
+The android/androidx media state APIs are poorly designed, and are often the cause of the strange queue behavior and jank you see in other apps.
 So, Auxio does not use it, instead implementing it's own playback engine that is more controllable and sensible and simply mirroring it to the android APIs.